Lisa Schwartz Foundation for Truth in Medicine

 * * *

 Steven Woloshin, MD, MS is a professor of medicine and Director of the Center for Medicine in the Media at the Dartmouth Institute (Hanover, NH, USA).
 He is an internationally recognized expert in evidence-based medicine and risk communication.
 Dr. Woloshin has worked to improve the communication of medical evidence to physicians, journalists, policymakers, and the public to help them see through excessive fear and hope created by exaggerated and selective reporting in medical journals, advertising, and the news.
-He is the former editor of the journal Effective Clinical Practice, and serves on the editorial boards of JAMA Internal Medicine and the Cochrane Library.
+He is the former editor of the journal Effective Clinical Practice, and serves on the editorial board of JAMA Internal Medicine.
 He co-authored 2 books, Know Your Chances: Understanding Health Statistics (University of California Press) and Overdiagnosed (Beacon Press).
 His work with the late Dr. Lisa Schwartz was awarded the American Medical Writer's Association’s John P. McGovern award “for pre-eminent contribution in research and enhancing the communication of medical evidence” and the Society of Medical Decision Making’s John M. Eisenberg Award for “sustained leadership in translating medical decision making research into practice, and [having] taken exceptional steps to communicate the principles and/or substantive findings of medical decision making research to policy makers, to clinical decision makers, and to the general public.”.
 He founded the Lisa Schwartz Foundation for Truth in Medicine which is dedicated to improving medical decision making through better communication about the benefits, harms and limitations of medicine.

-Copyright © 2023 The Lisa Schwartz Foundation for Truth in Medicine - All Rights Reserved.
+Copyright © 2024 The Lisa Schwartz Foundation for Truth in Medicine - All Rights Reserved.

 Powered by GoDaddy